MathiasSeguy-Android2EE/RxTraining/docs/Doc4_ObservableCreators.md

 You also have some range to add an initial delay, to use a specific scheduler or use intervalRange for emitting integer or long.
+** WARNING when using interval, the subscribe is not blocking the Thread.
+ It's a non blocking observable.
+It will call the method and drop it in the Thread.**

 ## [Empty, never and error]